BHOWARD.jpg

 Billie Howard is a multi-instrumentalist, sound artist, music educator, and event producer.
 As Akosuen, she composes experimental music that focuses on breathing cycles, chronic pain, and mediation on both quiet and extremely loud sounds.

 Billie is a founding member of the contemporary music collective a.pe.ri.od.ic. and the experimental improvisation group NbN Trio.
-In addition to classical music, she writes and performs with her band The Paver and plays keyboards and violin with countless bands in both recording sessions and live performances.
+Her ensemble Aptera Strings plays weddings and events across the Midwest and hosts Classical Revolution Chicago.
+In addition to classical music, she writes, arranges strings, performs and plays keyboards and violin with countless bands in both recording sessions and live performances.

 She holds a M.Mus. in piano performance and pedagogy from Northwestern University and B.A. in piano and violin performance from Montana State University.
 She is a 2021 3Arts Make a Wave grant recipient.